 Preventing domain name theft, hacking, and hijacking is THE most important Internet-based action you can take to protect your business.
 Yes, I said “the” most important.

 Think about this for a moment.
-If your website goes down, email gets locked up, or your shopping cart plugin becomes incompatible with a WordPress update, well, that’s bad enough.
+If your website goes down, becomes a victim of malicious code, email gets locked up, or your shopping cart plugin becomes incompatible with a WordPress update, well, that’s bad enough.

 As long as you have control of your domain name, you can redirect it to another website, email server or even a new shopping cart in a matter of minutes.